Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

     }
     ```

     The `CameraDevice.Rear` parameter means that the currently activated device camera is the primary camera.
 You can select between the rear (primary) and front (secondary) camera.
-The available parameter values are defined in the [Tizen.Multimedia.CameraDevice](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.CameraDevice.html) enumeration.
+The available parameter values are defined in the [Tizen.Multimedia.CameraDevice](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.CameraDevice.html) enumeration.

-2. Check the current state of the camera using the `State` property of the [Tizen.Multimedia.Camera](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class:
+2. Check the current state of the camera using the `State` property of the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class:

-    ```
+    ```csharp
     CameraState state;

     /// Check the camera state after creating the camera state = camera.State;
     ```

-    The returned state is one of the values defined in the [Tizen.Multimedia.CameraState](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.CameraState.html) enumeration.
+    The returned state is one of the values defined in the [Tizen.Multimedia.CameraState](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.CameraState.html) enumeration.
 If the state is not `Created`, re-initialize the camera by recreating the instance.

 ## Configuring the Camera